-The GE 252 brightness controller can be used for measuring and regulating the workplace illumination and / or floor illumination and consists of a receiver (light sensor) with a 2 m connecting lead and a converter.
+The GE 254 brightness controller is used for measuring and regulating of the workplace illumination and / or floor illumination in a room illuminated indirectly by raised luminaires and consists of a receiver (light sensor) with a 2 m connecting line and a converter.
 The converter is an oblong device and is therefore suited for fitting in luminaires for fluorescent lamps.
 It can also be mounted separately.
-The receiver is built into ceilings with the help of a spring clamp and a ceiling rose (supplied with the controller).
+The receiver should be mounted onto ceilings with a locking spring and a rose (included in the volume of delivery).

-The converter contains the current brightness level recorded by the receiver and controls the lighting via the instabus EIB.
+The converter receives the current light intensity level recorded by the receiver and controls the lighting via the instabus EIB.

-There are various application programs for calibration, constant-light control or two-step control.
-The light intensity can also be read via the bus and for example be indicated on a display device.
+Several application programs such as calibration, constant light- or two-step control are available.
+Additionally, the light intensity value can be read via the bus and for example being shown on a display device.

-With the ETS (EIB Tool Software) the application program is selected, its parameters and addresses are assigned appropriately, and downloaded to the brightness controller GE 252.
+With the ETS (EIB Tool Software) the application program is selected, its parameters and addresses are assigned appropriately, and downloaded to the brightness controller GE 254.